Ask any event planner and they’ll tell you the difficulties of planning an event, let alone one with a tight budget.

 If you don’t have the resources or the ability to carry out the show-stopping event that you had in mind then don’t lose sleep over it.

-Simple menus, simple decor, simple layout, you name it, will do the job just fine.
+Simple menus, simple decor, simple layout will do the job just fine.

 Make entirely sure that everyone is on the same page as you.